 Review of the Public Servants Disclosure Protection Act

-On November 29, 2022, the President of the Treasury Board, announced the appointment of an external task force that will explore revisions to the Public Servants Disclosure Protection Act.
+On November 29, 2022, the President of the Treasury Board announced the appointment of an external task force that would explore revisions to the Public Servants Disclosure Protection Act (PSDPA).
+The task force, established in 2023, completed its mandate in 2025.

 Members of the Advisory Task Force

-The task force consists of senior officers for internal disclosure, academics, bargaining agent representatives and individuals with experience in other Canadian jurisdictions.
+The task force consisted of a senior officer for internal disclosure, academics, bargaining agent representatives and individuals with experience in other Canadian jurisdictions.

 Suzanne Craig (Co-Chair)